ASD-Blueprint/desktop.gov.au/patterns/byod.md

 ### Virtual desktop (BYOD Option 2)

-The Virtual desktop (Azure Virtual Desktop) device access option will leverage:
+The virtual desktop (Azure Virtual Desktop) device access option will leverage:

 * Azure AD MFA and Conditional Access policies
 * Secure Azure compute boundary that will provide the environment where data is accessed, creating full separation between the personal device and the corporate desktop.